shinefield/mangoszerodocumentation/database/world/item-template.rst

 .. note::

-    multiple bag families may be combined.
+    Multiple bag families may be combined.

 ScriptName
 ----------